The Supreme Court’s Wisconsin Decision Is a Terrible Sign for November

 The Court’s decision is an ominous harbinger for what the Court might allow in November in the general election.
 Imagine, for example, that states do not allow absentee voting or voting by mail even though the coronavirus remains a serious threat to public health.
 Imagine also that the president, continuing to minimize the threat posed by the virus, tells his supporters that they should go out and vote anyway.
 Monday’s decision suggests that the Supreme Court wouldn’t care.

 The Court’s indifference to Wisconsin voters is brazenly ironic.
 Before it issued the Wisconsin order, the Court indefinitely postponed all of the cases that were originally scheduled to be heard in March or April of this year, including a major argument over whether the House of Representatives can subpoena the president’s financial records.
 In the order explaining its decision to delay the hearings, the Court cited the historic and unprecedented nature of the coronavirus and the threat it poses.
-But while the Court is more than happy to make accommodations for the sake of its own health and members of the Supreme Court bar, it refuses to do the same for voters who are merely trying to participate in democracy.
+But while the Court is more than happy to make accommodations for the sake of the health of its own justices and members of the Supreme Court bar, it refuses to do the same for voters who are merely trying to participate in democracy.

 The Court’s Monday-night order offers a window into the Court’s thinking.
 The conservative majority went out of its way to say that the dissenting justices’ “rhetoric” was “quite wrong.”
 While a pandemic threatens our elections, in other words, the majority took time to criticize the tone that the dissent used.
 The Court’s conservatives disliked the dissenters’ pointing out (quite rightly) that the question in the case is “whether tens of thousands of Wisconsin citizens can vote safely in the midst of a pandemic,” an issue that is of “utmost importance” to, among other things, “the constitutional rights of Wisconsin’s citizens, the integrity of the State’s election process, and in this most extraordinary time, the health of the Nation.”